 - Microsoft Azure Webserver

 As we continue to evolve support for Azure monitoring, more plug-ins will be added.
-Please also note that up to Version 1.6.0 it is still possible that structural changes to the implementation may be made and you might need to adjust your configuration again.
+Please also note that up to Version 1.6.0 it is still possible that structural changes to the implementation may be made, and thus you might need to adapt your configuration again.

 2. Preparing Azure for Checkmk